Make-A-Wish gives Augusta girl’s room a makeover

 WICHITA, Kan.
 (KSNW) – An Augusta teen had trouble hiding her joy when she got home from school on Monday.

-Thirteen-year-old Jaiden Simpson lives with cerebral palsy and is a survivor of thyroid cancer, but her mother says she enjoys the things all teen girls enjoy.
+Thirteen-year-old Jaiden Simpson lives with a nervous system disorder and is a survivor of thyroid cancer, but her mother says she enjoys the things all teen girls enjoy.

 “She told Bee with make a wish that she was all about Selena, all about her iPad, all about YouTube,” mother Jaime Simpson said.